 “What are you going to tell the Captain, Mich?”
 His body stiffened and his fist clenched when the captain was mentioned, but he refused to answer, opting to play with the large lock on the lid of the chest.
 “She’s not going to be happy that we lost people”, she continued to push for a response, growing annoyed at the lack of communication.
 He fidgeted, adjusting his feet and straightening his legs slightly, but remained silent.
 Annoyance was turning to anger as she was repeatedly ignored.
 “Hey, jackass.
 How are you going to explain-” Imich lifted a finger, and she stopped talking.
 She waited for a response, and after he held his finger in the air for 5 minutes, he responded,

 “We tell her the truth.
 We got side swiped by the creatures, and they threw themselves in harms way to protect the chest that we were carrying.
 It’s win-win.
 They go on to be remembered as heroes, and no one knows what I did to make sure this whole thing wasn’t one big failure” He looked over to her, and she nodded in agreement.
 No reason to argue now, and it’s not like she had anything to argue about.
 She was alive, thanks to him, no matter how guilty she felt about the cost it took.

 She straightened up when she caught a glimpse of their ship in the distance.
 Knocking the side of the boat to get Imichs’ attention, she pointed over the water.
 He stared at the ship, and remained in silence, playing with the lock of the chest all the while.

 “I really hope whatever is in there was worth it”.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Matthew McCarrollWrite a Review